-Jan Sverre Sandstad is Team Leader in the Mineral Resource team at the Geological Survey of Norway.
+Jan Sverre Sandstad is Senior Geologist in the Mineral Resource team at the Geological Survey of Norway.
 He received his M.Sc. in ore geology from the Norwegian Technical University (NTH), now NTNU, in 1981.
 His main scientific interests include sediment-hosted Cu, orogenic gold and VMS deposits, as well as the metallogeny of the Fennoscandian Shield.
 He is active in Nordic-Russian collaboration projects (FODD).
 Jan Sverre has extensive experience with regional-scale bedrock mapping, and he was heavily involved in a regional mapping programme in Mozambique.
 He was leader of MINN – a mapping programme focussing on the mineral resources in North-Norway (2011-15), and in 2019-20 he was leader of the Mineral Resources team at NGU.